dnsimple/dnsimple-support/content/articles/account-creation.markdown

 ## New user account

-To sign up for an account go to the [DNSimple website](https://dnsimple.com) and click on *Get Started Now*.
-Fill out the details and press *Sign up*.
+To sign up for an account, go to the [DNSimple website](https://dnsimple.com) and click <label>Sign up</label> or <label>Create an account now</label>.
+Fill in your details, and select <label>Join DNSimple</label>.

-You now have a DNSimple account and can begin adding domain names and records.
+That's it!
+You now have a DNSimple account.

-You will not be able to register a new domain, nor will your domains resolve, until you activate your account by providing your payment details.
-You may, however, try out the site and see how to manage domains without activating your account.
+Feel free to explore and see how to manage domains without activating your account.
+Provide payment details to activate your account and start registering domains and adding records.

 ## Adding additional accounts

-DNSimple allows a user to manage multiple accounts.
-If you have already signed up for DNSimple, but would like to add another account to your user profile, [follow these steps](/articles/account-multi/#creating).
+DNSimple allows users to manage multiple accounts.
+If you've already signed up for DNSimple and want to add another account to your user profile, [follow these steps](/articles/account-multi/#creating).